 Paris is known for its popular attractions such as Notre Dame, Arc de Triomphe, Tuileries Gardens and the Louvre Museum, but there are many more unique and lesser-known places to explore in the city.
 Our blog post will take you on a journey through the hidden gems and secret spots of Paris, revealing some of the more unusual experiences that you can enjoy.
-From discovering the vibrant Marais district and indulging in a river cruise dinner to exploring the eerie Catacombs and admiring the stunning stained glass of Sainte-Chapelle, we will give you a glimpse into Paris that often goes unnoticed by tourists.

 We’ll show you charming Rue des Rosiers, grand Palais Garnier opera house, and iconic Pont Neuf, offering new perspectives on the City of Light.
 Whether you’re a seasoned traveler or a first time visitor, our expert guide will help you uncover the best things to do in the French capital and make your trip truly unforgettable.
 You can also check our blog Paris Daytrips if you want to escape the hustle and bustle of Paris for a day!

 What is the best time for fun things to do in Paris?

 Paris is a wonderful destination to explore in April due to the pleasant weather and lesser number of tourists as compared to the peak summer season.
 Additionally, if you have a liking for metropolises like London or New York, Paris has much to offer you as well.
 You can revel in the joy of walking along the Seine River, marvel at the Metro station architecture, and discover the majestic monuments and boulevards that were constructed during Napoleon’s era.

 1. Climb 300 Steps to a Tower (Not the Eiffel)